Vasanth-Korada/devfocus/README.md

 5. A developer has to focus more on each and every statement to get understand the changes which caused a bug.

 # Build and Test
-1. Trace the bug with exact scenario
+1. Trace the bug with the exact scenario
-2. Finds the exact location from file repo
+2. Finds the exact location from the file repo
 3. Takes the image snap of line and location.
 4. Reports the complete details to the developer.
-5. Shows the latest changes of code that might caused the bug
+5. Shows the latest changes of code that might cause the bug
 6. Reduces the time of tracking  and fixing the bug

 # Azure Services Used